 When violations of non-academic regulations are reported, the Associate Dean of Student Affairs (or designee) will review preliminary reports and determine if additional information needs to be gathered.
 If additional information is needed, the Associate Dean (or designee) will ask the Office of Campus Safety or the Director of Residence Life (or designee) to meet with the students involved in the case.
 After this additional information has been gathered, the Associate Dean will review all of the case information.

-- If the case is not likely to result in potential expulsion or suspension, the Associate Dean (or designee) will initiate a Disciplinary Conference.
+- If the case is not likely to result in potential expulsion or suspension, and is not related to gender harassment or discrimination, the Associate Dean (or designee) will initiate a Disciplinary Conference.
 Depending upon the nature of the violation, the outcome of the conference, and the student's disciplinary history, the Associate Dean may decide not to take any action or may impose one or more of the following sanctions, among others:

 - Restitution (monetary or other appropriate compensation for damages)

 - Educational projects

 - Dismissal from housing (if student is in College-owned housing)

 - Community service

 - If the case is likely to result in expulsion or suspension, and is not related to gender harassment or discrimination, the Associate Dean will ask the student if he or she prefers a Dean’s Conference or a hearing before the Student Disciplinary Hearing Board which is comprised of three members, typically one each of MICA faculty, staff, and students.
 A request for a hearing before the Board must be made by the student within three (3) business days after the initial meeting with the Associate Dean.
 In some cases, the Associate Dean will determine that the Board is necessary in order to effectively adjudicate the complexities of the case.